Stan Moody

-Stan Moody (born 14 September 2006) is a British professional snooker player from Halifax, West Yorkshire.
-In February 2023 he won the WSF World Junior Championship, and with it earned a two-year card on the World Snooker Tour starting with the 2023–24 snooker season.
+Stan Moody (born 14 September 2006) is an English professional snooker player from Halifax, West Yorkshire.
+In February 2023 he won the WSF World Junior Championship, and turned professional that year.
+Competing on the World Snooker Tour he was a two-time quarter-finalist during the 2025–26 snooker season.

 Early life

 Moody, a pupil at Ryburn Valley High School in Sowerby Bridge, Yorkshire, started playing snooker in 2015 after first playing pool during a family holiday.
 He won English national snooker championships at under-14, under-16 and under-18 levels.
-After playing Mark Allen in an exhibition match in Bradford, Allen was impressed with Moody's cue action and nicknamed him "The Action".
+After playing him in an exhibition match in Bradford, Mark Allen was impressed with Moody's cue action and nicknamed him "The Action".

 Career

 2021–22 season

 In January 2022 Moody marked his debut ranking event match, and first televised match, with a first-round win over the top-32 player Lu Ning at the 2022 Snooker Shoot Out, held at the Leicester Arena in Leicester, England.
 The win gained Moody plaudits from the likes of Jimmy White who described him as a “serious player”, and led to Moody being dubbed “a future star of the sport”.
 Speaking after the match Moody described the experience by saying “I was a bit nervous to start with but once I had potted a few balls I felt composed, I kept my nerve...
 It surprised me, how bright the TV lights were.
 The table was amazing, quicker than what I am used to.
 The crowd was good”.
 In the next round he lost to Oliver Lines in the lowest scoring shoot-out match of all time.
 Lines called it a “nightmare draw” for him because he and Moody practise regularly together at the Northern Snooker Centre in Leeds.
 In March 2022 Moody finished the season as the runner-up in the EPSB Under-21 Premier Development Tour standings to Burnley's Lewis Ullah.